edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 **Issues with this Design:**

-* **Violation of LSP**: The Penguin class cannot fulfill the expectations set by the Bird class because Penguin.Fly() throws an exception, which breaks the contract that all birds should be able to fly.
+* **Violation of LSP**: The `Penguin` class cannot fulfill the expectations set by the `Bird` class because `Penguin.Fly()` throws an exception, which breaks the contract that all birds should be able to fly.
-* **Unreliable Substitution**: Any code that expects a Bird object to fly will fail when it encounters a Penguin.
+* **Unreliable Substitution**: Any code that expects a Bird object to fly will fail when it encounters a `Penguin`.
 This violates the expectation of substitutability.
 * **Fragile Code**: Developers who use the Bird class must now include checks to handle the case where a bird cannot fly, making the code more complex and error-prone.

 **Solution: Refactor Using LSP**

-To adhere to LSP, we need to avoid forcing all birds to implement the Fly() method.
+To adhere to LSP, we need to avoid forcing all birds to implement the `Fly()` method.
 Instead, we can refactor the design by introducing a more appropriate abstraction.
-We can create a separate IFlyable interface that is implemented by birds that can fly, and remove the Fly() method from the base Bird class.
+We can create a separate `IFlyable` interface that is implemented by birds that can fly, and remove the `Fly()` method from the base `Bird` class.
 This way, we separate the flying behavior from the general bird behavior, ensuring that subclasses only implement behaviors that apply to them.